Musab520/MiniGames-with-OpenGL-2.0/README.md

 # MiniGames-with-OpenGL-2.0
+Old College Project where we had to use OpneGL 2.0 to build a Creative Project.

-Using OpneGL 2.0 to build a Paint Tool with Difference games and Puzzle Shuffle
+We created a Paint Tool that saved paintings that could be used with Difference game and Puzzle Shuffle

 ## Some Pictures of Project: